 Traditionally, proofreading occurs once a manuscript has been typeset and is the final step of the editing process before the book goes to print.
 By this stage, your content is rich and organized well, and the sentences are smooth, readable, and interesting.
 There are no grammatical errors.
 Proofreading is the final once-over for any straggling typos, misspellings, and errors.

-I can edit both Microsoft Word and PDF files; Word is preferred.
+I can edit both Microsoft Word and PDF files.